-Because of differing site restrictions, HydroStor chambers are available in two sizes.
-The HS75 has an installed capacity of 75 cubic feet (2.12 cubic meters) per chamber, based on a stone porosity of 40%.
+Because of differing site restrictions, HydroStor chambers are available in four sizes; two of which are detailed in this Design Guide due to similar installation properties.
+The HS31 has an installed capacity of 31 cubic feet (0.88 cubic meters) per chamber, based on a stone porosity of 40%.
 In many cases this is the optimal installation, especially for large footprints and limited vertical depth allowances for the installation.

-For sites with more vertical room and a smaller horizontal footprint the HS180 offers an excellent choice with an installed capacity of 180 cubic feet (5.1 cubic meters) per chamber, based on a 40% stone porosity.
-This is the chamber of choice for tight sites with steep natural grades.
+For sites with slightly larger vertical room and a smaller horizontal footprint, the HS75 offers an excellent choice with an installed capacity of 75 cubic feet (2.12 cubic meters) chamber, based on a 40% stone porosity.

-Illustrations of HydroStor HS180 and HS75 chambers and end caps are shown in Figures 1 and 2 below.
+Illustrations of HydroStor HS31 and HS75 chambers and end caps are shown in Figures 1 and 2 below.